 Cronenberg excels at perverting the ordinary.
 A crowded subway train becomes confined and inescapable when one of the infected passengers begins attacking others.
 A surgeon asking for a surgical instrument is really just asking for a weapon when he’s rabid and craving blood.
 Movie theatres aren’t relaxing, shopping malls are anything but leisurely, and hospitals are better at creating sicknesses than curing them.

 Chambers, born Marilyn Ann Briggs, first gained notoriety in adult features before leaving the industry and starring in mainstream films.
 Rabid was her first starring role in mainstream.
 She returned to adult pictures and eventually starred in indie films.
 Chambers began her career as a model and was pictured on the box for Ivory Snow laundry detergent in the 1970s – she’s a smiling mother holding an infant.
-The multitalented woman was also a singer and had some success with the single, “Benihana”, which is featured in Rabid, playing on the radio while Hart is in the garage w
+The multitalented woman was also a singer and had some success with the single, “Benihana”, which is featured in Rabid, playing on the radio while Hart is in the garage working on his bike.

 Sissy Spacek was reportedly the actress whom Cronenberg originally wanted to play Rose.
 In the film, actress Chambers passes a movie poster for Carrie, Brian De Palma’s 1976 movie starring Spacek.